Who needs a visa?

 How do I apply?

-Applications are made online.
+Applications for the 'Student Route' visa are made online.
 The forms are available here.
 Visa applications are decided on the basis of the information given on these forms and the supporting documents.

-An overview of the Tier 4 application process can be found on the UKVI website.
+An overview of the Student Route visa application process can be found on the UKVI website.
 Please read this guidance in full before beginning your visa application.

 When should I apply?

 Applying from outside the UK:

 The earliest you can apply for a visa is 6 months before you start your course.